 The thing is though, we’re not ALL hurting.
 There are plenty of people who voted for Trump and believe they voted for the lesser of two evils.
 And they feel pretty OK right now, because if you’re not a woman, or gay, or trans, or a person of color, or an immigrant, or a person with a disability, aside from the fact that a grossly under-qualified person will now have access to nuclear weapons, you don’t feel like your personal safety is at risk.
 Trump promised to change things.
 He promised to break up the system.
 And that resonated with a lot of people, I guess.

 I know a lot of people don’t love Hillary Rodham Clinton as much as I do, but, personally, I’ve admired her my whole adult life.

-She earned a law degree when few women were going to law school, she was criticized for keeping her own last name back in 1979, and she’s faced criticism her whole life but her work, her passion, and her commitment to human rights is something that I am deeply in awe of and inspired by.
+She earned a law degree when few women were going to law school, she was criticized for keeping her own last name back in 1979, and she’s faced criticism her whole life but her work, her passion, and her commitment to human rights is something that I am deeply inspired by.
 I know everyone doesn’t feel that way, and that’s fine.
 That’s your opinion, that’s your position, that’s your choice, that’s your vote.

 In the past 24 hours, I’ve watched videos of frat boys high five-ing and cheering “Trump that bitch!” and “Make grabbing pussies legal!”
 And while I know every Trump supporter isn’t advocating for these things, or condoning that behavior, rape culture is alive and well and I’m not.
 I’m not well, and I don’t feel safe, and I don’t feel good.
 Neither do my non-white friends.
 Neither do my LGBT friends.
 We elected a VP who supports conversion therapy.
 It’s horrific.